FAQ for Students

 Yes.
-Although the Immigration and Naturalization Service considers the Cooperative Education and Internship Program a form of curricular practical training (CPT), F-1 students must complete 9 months (2 semesters, excluding summer) at NDSU prior to participating in an off-campus experience.
+Although the Immigration and Naturalization Service considers the Internship Program a form of curricular practical training (CPT), F-1 students must complete 9 months (2 semesters, excluding summer) at NDSU prior to participating in an off-campus experience.

-Prior to registering for Cooperative Education and Internship Program credits, students need to contact the Office of International Programs to complete the CPT application.
+Prior to registering for Internship Program credits, students need to contact the Office of International Programs to complete the CPT application.